Battle of Aclea

-The Battle of Aclea occurred in 851 between the West Saxons led by Æthelwulf, King of Wessex and the Danish Vikings at an unknown location in Surrey but possibly Ockley.
+The Battle of Aclea occurred in 851 between the West Saxons led by Æthelwulf, King of Wessex and the Danish Vikings at an unidentified location in England (noted by near-contemporaries as being in Surrey).
 It resulted in a West Saxon victory.

 Little is known about the battle and the most important source of information comes from the Anglo-Saxon Chronicle which recorded that: